BSGreaves/spellkeep/README.md

  - Create and level up characters (Wizards)
  - Track character statistics
  - Expend spells slots and rest to restore them
- - Search and reference spell statistic
+ - Search and reference spell statistics

 Features in Development